Honoring Our Basilian Fathers

 Lives of Members of the Congregation of Priests of Saint Basil from Its Origins in 1822 to 2002

-Rev. Marvin Walter LaBute CSB
+Rev. Marvin Walter LaBute C.S.B.

 April 25, 1937 - November 13, 2018